‘Follow your dreams’: Oldest F-16 pilot bids farewell to the skies - NewsBreak

 Feheley joined the United States Air Force in 1988 with the hopes of becoming an F-16 Fighting Falcon pilot.
 Unfortunately, at the time, the position for that fighter jet was unavailable, so he began training for the A-10 Warthog.

-He flew the A-10 from 1990 to 1994, when he got accepted for his coveted position of F-16 pilot.Felony charges are 1st in a fatal crash involving Autopilot
+He flew the A-10 from 1990 to 1994, when he got accepted for his coveted position of F-16 pilot.Harrison County Commission proclaims Mary Ann Iquinto Day to honor long-time nurse

 He has since served in every military campaign since Operation Desert Storm in 1991.